-Garlic is a fairly easy crop to grow but this past season I used a special technique on how to grow garlic that really increased the size and health of the garlic bulbs.
+Garlic is a fairly easy crop to grow but this past season I used a special technique on how to grow garlic that really increased the size & health of the garlic bulbs.

 To successfully grow garlic year after year the most important aspect is to plan ahead so to avoid planting garlic in the same bed garlic or onions were grown in the previous year.

 For the bed used to last grow garlic a cover crop may be sown, such as buckwheat.
 This will provide soil fertility which in turn will lower fertilization requirements the following year.
 A great way to increase humus level in soil such as ours which is clay based.

 To avoid the chance of rotting or moldy bulbs of garlic, use a raised bed.
 We get a fair bit of rain here on the west coast.
 Along with installing additional drainage, the past few years I began building and using raised beds exclusively which has made a positive difference.

 To grow garlic, plan to use a site that is sunny and well drained.

 Here on the west coast, fall planting can begin late September into October.

 Divide the garlic bulbs into individual cloves at the time of planting, leaving a paper cover on each clove.

 Insert the cloves, pointy side up, 4-6″ apart, in rows 1-1.5 to 2′ apart and then cover with 1-2″ fine soil.
 Separate cloves when about to plant, leaving a papery cover on each clove.

 The special technique used this past season in how to grow garlic was to tunnel out a small trench about 1.5 to 2″ deep, right beside each row that the cloves are to be planted in.
 Take a soaker hose and install into the trench and gently back-fill.
 The idea is to assure water is getting to the roots of the garlic cloves that will become the new garlic bulbs.